 "Often people think 4,500 years ago is a long time ago, which of course to us as modern people it is, but it's well into beginnings of agriculture.
 We're looking at people that were farming, keeping cows and domesticating cereal crops, and of course houses were an important thing."
 Luke Winter, Project leader

-Images courtesy of Salisbury Museum (Twitter March 2021)
+Images of finds and storage boxes - Salisbury Museum Twitter March 2021

 [2} English Heritage www.english-heritage.org.uk/visit/places/stonehenge/history